-We live in a highly competitive world, and everybody wants to be their best and have the best job 5hq5 they deserve.
+We live in a highly competitive world, and everybody wants to be their best and have the best job that they deserve.
 Make it evident that you are the most worthy of all others who are in the same room with you by acing the interview.

 Make yourself stand out by emphasizing how best you communicate and how relevant your skills are to kill the job you want.

 Many who are called for a job interview do not realize it, but my professor once reminded us that a job interview actually starts the moment the HR called to inform you that you are going to have an interview and you said yes and agreed to the date and time.